reeeeverb/Catan-RL/README.md

 - I stumbled upon [this article](https://www.boardgameanalysis.com/the-fair-catan-board-quest/) a while ago while looking for some balanced catan boards to play on with my roommates
 - It had some interesting insights as to what a balanced board and doesn't have a lot of solutions but the article does contain a lot of the correct questions.
 - if I can get a pretty good catan ai up and running then figuring out what boards are balanced is very easy, just see which games last the longest and come closest to a draw

+## Gripes
+- I have just stumbled across perhaps the [most annoying Python behavior](https://stackoverflow.com/questions/7745562/appending-to-2d-lists-in-python) I have ever seen
+	- why is there just some random C bullshit interjected into python 2D lists?